moddio/taro/README.md

 ## Running a game server

-- Import you game.json file into /taro/src/ directory
+- Import your game.json file into /taro/src/ directory

 To run the game server, execute the following command:
 ```